lzjpaul/pytorch/examples/residual-knowledge-driven-example-aaai-L2/readme.md

 20-7-28:
 (1) res_regularizer_diff_dim.py
 different dimensions of feature vectors
-(2) all have one more dropout model structure options ...
+(2) all have one more dropout model structure options ... both res_regularizer.py and res_regularizer_diff_dim.py: and dropout takes the (2 times i) and (2 times i + 1) as the first and second feature matrix ...

 20-7-29:
-(1) debug for L2 corr-reg, three models corr-reg, diff dims and dropout model structures (2) also code for L1, maxnorm, etc
+(1) debug for L2 corr-reg, three models corr-reg, diff dims and dropout model structures (2) code for correlation normalization for both res_regularizer.py and res_regularizer_diff_dim.py (3) also code for L1, maxnorm, etc